New Parent Leave

 Appointments

-You may take any paid leave for appointments related to pregnancy.
+You may take paid leave for appointments related to pregnancy or adoption.
 Normally these will take less than half a day so don’t need to be booked off in Bob.
-Please make sure you inform your team of any gaps in your availability as a result of appointments.
+Please make sure you inform your team of any gaps in your availability as a result of appointments including adoption appointments.

 IVF